-The NACES MPA covers 595 196 km2 in the high seas and 546 511km2 in the Area. (see caveat for definitions)
+The NACES MPA covers 595 196 km2.

 8. Characteristics of the area

 This section of the nomination proforma provides a general description of the Site.
 It provides information about features of direct relevance to the conservation objective as well as providing a broader context of the area where these habitats and features occur, and of habitat use by the species (bathymetry, oceanography, biodiversity, bentho-pelagic coupling).